netdata/blog/content/posts/redefining-monitoring-netdata.md

 **IMAGE: Size: 1200x600px** Content: Convey that Netdata is a gift to the world.
 This could even include something about how our team is very distributed around the world, and is working on making a product for people all over the world.

-We’re also trying to solve a couple more problems.
+We're also trying to solve a couple more problems.

 All other monitoring solutions are limited because they centralize all the data.
 To scale and control the cost of their solutions, they limit the number of metrics and the frequency with which they are collected.